<< Yesterday

 2000 Bret Boone drives in six runs when he hits three home runs in the Padres' 10-7 victory over Cincinnati.
 Ruben Rivera's three-run homer in the top of the tenth inning off Scott Williamson proves to be the difference in the Cinergy Field contest.

 2003 Stealing second base at Pacific Bell Park in the 11th inning, Barry Bonds becomes the first player to hit 500 homers and steal 500 bases.
-Many people believe, including Giants' left fielder, he may not only be the charter member of the 500-500 club but most likely be the only member, as no one else may ever reach this plateau.
+Many people, including the Giants' left fielder, believe he may not only be the charter member of the 500-500 club but most likely the only member, as no one else may ever reach this plateau.

 2005 Making his professional debut, Yakima Bears hurler Ryan Doherty pitches a perfect sixth and seventh, striking out three of the six batters he faces during a 3-2 loss to the Vancouver Canadians.
 At 7'1", the right-hander from Toms River (NJ), who signed a free-agent contract with the Diamondbacks after pitching for Notre Dame, becomes the tallest pitcher in professional baseball history, surpassing six feet-11 inches Jon Rauch.

 2006 White Sox starter Jose Contreras establishes a franchise mark, surpassing LaMarr Hoyt and Wilson Alvarez, winning his 16th consecutive decision when Chicago beats the Astros 7-4 in a matchup of last year's World Series rivals.
-The Cuban right-hander, whose previous defeat occurred on August 15th last season against the Twins, hasn't been beaten in his past 21 starts.
+The Cuban right-hander, whose previous defeat occurred on August 15th last season against the Twins, has yet to be beaten in his past 21 starts.

 2006 The Mets, defeating the Blue Jays at the Rogers Centre, 6-1, set a club record, winning their ninth straight decision on the road.
 The team had won eight decisions on a ten-game road trip, including stops in Los Angeles, Arizona, and Philadelphia.